 Looking back it makes me sick at heart I was too uneducated, too tired and too selfish to push back when the nurses sold me on feeding my baby the free formula they provided.
 The nurses and I are the ones who gave it to my girl, not my wife.
 She breastfed at the hospital, and when we got home we fed our girl breast milk, including pumped milk so I could help with feedings.

 Up above, I said I wanted to start a conversation, and wanted to ask you to do something.
-Here’s the deal (very much like my blog about the conspiracy of silence surrounding miscarriages) I’d like you to be more open (yes, you guys, too!) to talking about breastfeeding.
+Here’s the deal (very much like my blog post about the conspiracy of silence surrounding miscarriages) I’d like you to be more open (yes, you guys, too!) to talking about breastfeeding.
 Get over your embarrassment and talk with your new parent friends.
 Help counter all those parenting magazine ads touting the health benefits of their latest DHA enhanced baby formula.

 And tell your hospitals who are taking in big “donations” from those formula companies that they need to start putting their patients’ (in this case the most innocent and helpless patients possible) needs ahead of corporate greed.
 You can probably tell I feel strongly about this.
 Let’s also continue this conversation in the comments.
 I know not everyone agrees, so let’s talk about it (respectfully).

-Do you recommend breastfeeding to those who have that option?
 What is/was your personal experience with breastfeeding?